tkent198/SW_riemann_problem/README.md

 Solving the Riemann problem is an essential element of the implementation of the (Godunov)finite volume numerical scheme and other modern numerical upwind schemes (see, e.g., [this repository](https://github.com/tkent198/wellbalanced_SW_DGFEM)).

-The source code has been used to generate the figures in the attached [report](SWRiem.pdf).
+The source code has been used to generate the figures in the attached [report](SWRiem.pdf) (Kent, 2013).
+The solutions have been derived in detail in Kent (2013), supported by a number of sources -- see LeVeque (2002), particularly chapter 13, for a thorough introduction to and discussion of the problem.

 <!-- ---
 ## Contents